Try To See The Situation From An Outside Perspective

 If you have negative feelings about your space, maybe you feel stressed because it’s cluttered or it’s messy.
 Maybe you feel stressed because there’s fights that happen there.
 Or it just seems like every time something bad happens, it happens in your house.
-Or, maybe your bedroom is the place where you and your spouse have fought the most.
+Maybe your bedroom is the place where you and your spouse have fought the most.
 Or perhaps you just have different places in your house where things typically happen and it doesn’t have a positive memory associated with it.

 Is Your Home A Place Of Peace?

 So the second question I want to ask you is this, is your home a place of peace?
 I know this might sound crazy, but even the way you have your house set up- do you have peaceful things in your house?
 Are there peaceful colors?
 Peaceful music playing?
 Things in your home that bring you comfort?
 Pictures of your family, pictures of fun memories that you’ve had together?